GWS 100. Introduction to Gender and Women’s Studies (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Examines the gendered use of space and how women have balanced and crossed public and private spheres.
 Examines women and urban issues from the micro-level (community-based organizations and grassroots mobilizations) to the macro-level (national and international states and corporate entities).
-(Available for General Education, Social Sciences.)
+(Available for General Education, D1 Social Sciences.)

 GWS 340.
 Women, Gender and Global Development (3)

-Prerequisite: Completion of the Lower Division writing requirement.
-Examines women’s roles and concerns in socio-economic and political development processes.
+Prerequisite: Completion of the lower division writing requirement.
+Examines women’s roles and concerns in socioeconomic and political development processes.
 Positive and negative effects of colonization, post-colonial modernization, democratization and capitalist and socialist development strategies on women in the “Third,” “Second,” and “First” World countries are examined.
-(Available for General Education, Social Sciences.)
+(Available for General Education, D1 Social Sciences.)

 GWS 351.
 Gender, Race, Class and Sexuality (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Examines historical and contemporary issues surrounding the diversity of women living in the U.S. and other cultures.
-Gender, race, socio-economic class and sexuality are presented as central theoretical concepts and as conditions of experience that affect all women and men, as well as being primary categories of social relations for us all cross-culturally.
+Gender, race, socioeconomic class and sexuality are presented as central theoretical concepts and as conditions of experience that affect all women and men, as well as being primary categories of social relations for us all cross-culturally.
 Students who have taken GWS 350 will not receive credit for this course.
-(Available for General Education, Comparative Cultural Studies.)
+(Available for General Education, F Comparative Cultural Studies.)

 GWS 370.
 Women and Violence (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 This course focuses on dimensions of violence women experience in the U.S. and internationally.
 It provides an overview of sexual violence, including rape in intimate partnerships, childhood sexual assault, sexual harassment, sex trafficking and violence against women under foreign occupation.
-Varied feminist scholarship around 3 broad areas will be covered: Sexual Violence Against Women; Physical Violence Against Women; and Perpetrators of Violence Against Women.
+Varied feminist scholarship around three broad areas will be covered: Sexual Violence Against Women; Physical Violence Against Women; and Perpetrators of Violence Against Women.
 The course includes an examination of case studies that illumine domestic abuse, judicial abuse and war rape among others.
-(Available for General Education, Social Sciences.)
+(Available for General Education, D1 Social Sciences.)